genetics-statistics/GEMMA/README.md

 ├── doc
 ├── example
 └── src
-    └── Eigen
 ```

-*Explain here what is in each of the subfolders.*
+*Write a paragraph here briefly explaining what is in each of the
+subfolders; see Wilson et al "Good Enough Practices" paper for example
+of this.*

 ## Setup